BrendenN17/CS360/README.md

-# cs-360
+# Lab4 Networks
-All Labs and Final Project code
+This is client and server files that do some commands